MicrosoftDocs/customer-insights/ci-docs/engagement-insights/quotas.md

 - Maximum number of workspaces per organization = 100

-Events over the volume threshold are dropped.
-This leads to data loss in the reports based on those events.
+When events exceed the threshold, it can lead to loss of data in reports based on those events.
 You can [contact support](https://go.microsoft.com/fwlink/?linkid=2145734) to request a  volume increase before you exceed limits.
 We'll work with you to determine your need for a volume increase and support your request.